Arlington-Alexandria Coalition for the Homeless (AACH)

 2015: Rebranding to Bridges to Independence

-Today, Bridges serves more than 120 families and over 300 individuals including 200 youth.
+Today, Bridges serves over 500 individuals including over 200 youth each year.
 Bridges has helped hundreds of families emerge from homelessness into independent, productive lives.
 In 2020, Bridges to Independence sought to expand the scope and reach of its services.

 2020: Merged with the Bonder and Amanda Johnson Community Development Corporation (BAJCDC)